mc-wut/mc-wut.github.io/_portfolio/portfolio-1.md

 The task of my internship with LUM AI was to create the grammar and extraction filters for an ODIN-based Information Extraction system.

 The documents that required extraction were technical and contract documents provided by government agencies for the construction of public projects.
-They covered the details of projects like rebuilding Sewer Lift Pump Stations, adding wells to landfills, and other public construction projects.
+They covered the details of projects like rebuilding sewer lift pump stations, adding wells to landfills, and other public construction projects.
 The client was a construction company looking to streamline their estimate process.
 The goal was to have the most critical details at a glance rather than digging through these documents, which could be up to 700 pages long.

 ## A Brief Introduction to ODIN